Azure/portaldocs/portal-sdk/generated/portalfx-redirects.md

 A "Blade redirect" is developed alongside the new/replacement Blade, and the way the "Blade redirect" is expressed varies according to the programming model chosen for the new Blade.

 **NOTE** - When developing the new/replacement Blade, the API signature for blade<sub>new</sub> must be compatible with blade<sub>old</sub>.
 That is, both old and new Blade must accept same-named parameters and each parameter must be of the same type.
+<a name="redirects-blade-redirects-package-version-requirements"></a>
+### <strong>Package Version Requirements</strong>
+The following packages with minimum versions are needed to use blade redirects and its functionality including flighting capabilities:
+- Portal SDK: 10.154
+	- allows general use of blade redirects
+	- more on how to update Portal SDK packages for your extension at [Updating Azure Portal SDK packages](./top-extensions-packages.md#updating-your-extension-to-a-newer-version-of-the-sdk)
+- @microsoft/azureportal-reactview: ^1.84.0
+	- allows usage of blade redirects decorator for ReactViews
+	- more on how to update the  @microsoft/azureportal-reactview node package at [Install Azure Portal ReactView package](./react-guides-onboarding-an-existing-extension.md#install-the-packages)
 <a name="redirects-blade-redirects-sample-api-usage"></a>
 ### Sample API usage